 - high-backed seats designed to improve crash safety performance for passengers

 - maximised aisle widths with photo luminescent (or glow-in-the-dark) markings for emergency evacuations.

 Size and capacity

 NGR trains have a total passenger capacity of approximately 964 people, including 454 seated and 510 standing (depending on conditions).

 The trains are 147m long and weigh 260 tonnes.

 European Train Control System (ETCS)

-All NGR trains have been designed for the future installation of the European Train Control System (ETCS), an automatic train protection system, which would safely enable further network capacity increases.
+All NGR trains have been designed for the future installation of the European Train Control System (ETCS) which will safely enable further network capacity increases.